 Summer School of Forensic Psychology

-The Faculty of Organizational Studies EDUKA and the Faculty of Applied Sciences of the University of Donja Gorica are organizing a Summer School of Forensic Psychology in Belgrade in July 2026.
+Faculty of Organizational Studies EDUKA and Faculty of Applied Sciences of the University of Donja Gorica are organizing the Summer School of Forensic Psychology in Belgrade during July 2026.

 Date: